krazzyfour/Snake-Game/README.md

 # Snake-Game
 Beginner's Project

-Download repository Snake-Game as a .zip.
+Download repository Snake-Game as a .zip and extract the file.

-Run it in your preferred Java program (i.e. Eclipse).
+Open in your preferred Java program (i.e. Eclipse).

 Use arrow keys to move Snake.